nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Muslim, Burgher, Malay and various religions such as Buddhist, Hindu, Islam,

 Christian, Catholic, etc. Because of that diversity, it is essential for the well-being and national unity of the country to live in a multicultural society that exists by nature, accepting and respecting each other.
 But the country has failed to build the Sri Lankan nation by taking advantage of the various opportunities in history.
 The country had to face a tragic war of 30 years as a result of creating mutual suspicion and mistrust and disunity between ethnicities and military groups for the sake of obtaining and maintaining power and narrow opportunistic political interests.
 The sorrows and sad results of that war still remain in Sri Lankan society.
 The National People’s Power is dedicated to creating national 127unity for the building of the Sri Lankan nation, not divided based on ethnicity, language, religion, caste, or gender, and by respecting the diversity of identities and ensuring their survival and protection.

-#### Principles

-- 4.09.P1) Political partnership of all ethnicities

-- 4.09.P2) No citizen/community should be subjected to humiliation, oppression, degrading

-- 4.09.P3) eatment or injustice on the basis of ethnicity, language, religion, caste, sex or

-- 4.09.P4) y other grounds.

-- 4.09.P5) Safety, mutual understanding, trust and rights of all ethnicities and religious

-- 4.09.P6) oups.

-- 4.09.P7) A harmonious Sri Lankan nation undivided by racist, castes and religious

-- 4.09.P8) eologies

 #### Activities